mikechristopher/100daysofcode/_posts/2025-12-12-HTMLCatchup-Day67.md

 - Responsive Web Design Certification Exam

+- Code Editors

+  - Theory: Working with Code Editors and IDEs

+- Bash Fundamentals
+  - Theory: Understanding the Command Line and Working with Bash
+  - Workshop: Build a Boilerplate
+  - Review: Bash Commands Review
+  - Quiz: Bash Commands Quiz

 #### **_What is next on the list_** :pencil2:

 - JavaScript Module Catchup of new additions

+- SQL and PostgreSQL
+- Build a Celestial Bodies Database

 #### **_What have I been reading?_** :books: